 Traditional marketing is really good at getting the first contact.
 Whether you use organic SEO, pay-per-click ads, video ads, or great blogging, it’s pretty simple to get people to visit your site.
 Unfortunately, they often visit, look around, and then leave.
 Unless you run a site that is primarily supported by ad impressions, you aren’t making money with just visits.
 Figuring out how to turn visitors into customers is what separates the great business sites from the failing ones.

 One of the best ways to ensure repeat visitors to your site is to get them to subscribe to an e-mail list.
-Once you have an e-mail you can continue to keep in touch with your followers In working with clients, we’ve found that most the valuable traffic comes directly from e-mail subscriptions.
+Once you have an e-mail you can continue to keep in touch with your followers In working with clients, we’ve found that most of the valuable traffic comes directly from e-mail subscriptions.
 If you continue to create good content, sharing this content via e-mail is an excellent way to continue driving traffic back to your site.
 As visitors return to your site, you’ll be able to build rapport with them.
 Building this trust is the first step in turning them into customers.

 Getting the Address

 So how do you get an e-mail address from your visitors?
-Well you can just ask them.
+Well, you can just ask them.
 Unfortunately, everyone is asking for e-mail addresses, so this often doesn’t work unless you are really able to sell them with your copy.

 Perhaps a better option is to offer a trade.
 This is common on many sites.
 Create a course, ebook, video, report, or white paper that would be of interest to your visitors.
 Offer to give them this book for free if they just enter their e-mail address.
 They are happy because they got valuable information, and you now have their e-mail address.